 The actual act of fishing is fairly simple.
 You simply press and hold L2/LT to hold out the rod, then press and hold R2/RT to cast.
 How far the line goes is determined by how long you hold R2/RT.
 The left stick moves the rod and the right stick, when moved in a clockwise direction, reels the line back in.
 If at any time you’re unsatisfied with your current attempt, you can simply press Circle/B to cut the line and start over again.

 Bait fishing, the type that is taught to you in the chapter two mission, is the straightforward, leisurely sort.
 You’re most likely to catch small/medium size fish with standard bait.
 All you need to do is cast your line and wait for a fish to come to it.
 You can speed up this process by pressing R2/RT to swivel the bait.
-This action attracts fish to latch on.
+This action attracts fish to latch onto the hook.

 Since a lot of bait is perishable, you don’t want to just cast your line anywhere.
 The longer it sits in the water, the less chance you have of snagging a fish.
 Instead, you can often see visible ripples in the water.
 The ripples indicate fish are near, beneath the surface.
 Try and cast your line close to the ripples for the best chance at success.